Man-made6/octokit.js/README.md

     body: JSON.stringify({ code }),
   });
   const { token } = await response.json();
-  // `token` is the OAuth Access Token that can be use
+  // `token` is the 200OAuth Access Token that can be use

   const { Octokit } = await import("https://esm.sh/@octokit/core");
   const octokit = new Octokit({ auth: token });